panta-123/hcana_container_doc/docs/html/_sources/docker_setup.rst.txt

 .. _setup:

+Ifarm/Farm users will need to use the Apptainer method.
+Podman (and the equivalent docker commands) will only work under the upcoming RHEL9/Alma9 system in Ifarm/Farm.

 Docker/Podman Setup
 *******************
 Docker has to installed on your machine.
 Please refer to official docker `documentation <https://docs.docker.com/get-docker/>`_ on installation.